godotengine/godot-docs/classes/class_os.rst

 On macOS: Returns the list of granted permissions and user selected folders accessible to the application (sandboxed applications only).
 Use the native file dialog to request folder access permission.

+On iOS, visionOS: Returns the list of granted permissions.

 .. rst-class:: classref-item-separator

 ----